Arsenal go seven clear as Ramsey sinks old club

 Fulham manager Jol admitted this week he would be "worrying" if he was the club's owner, following a run of four straight league defeats that sent the Cottagers into the bottom three.

-However, his team never looked like arresting that slump against West Ham and did not even manage a shot on target at Upton Park.
+However, his team never looked like arresting that slump against West Ham, and they did not even manage a shot on target at Upton Park.

 Instead, Sam Allardyce's side went ahead with a deflected Mohamed Diame effort after 47 minutes, and made the game safe through substitutes Carlton Cole and Joe Cole in the last eight minutes.